Here's the official information on this module.

 You work on these at home, and hand them at the beginning of each problems class (starting in week 2).
 At the next problems class, the staff will give you it back, with helpful comments.

 One exercise each week is the challenge problem.
 I'll showcase one solution each week, if a nice one makes it to me!

-These constitute 20% of the total course mark; there are some instructions on how to do them.
+These constitute 20% of the total course mark.
+Here is the link to the system: